 Say the words Hiawatha Music Co-op and most people think of that organization’s Traditional Music Festival, one of the most anticipated annual events in the Marquette area, the Upper Peninsula, and upper Midwest region.

-The 2017 Festival is scheduled for the weekend of July 21-23 at Marquette’s Tourist Park and typically brings between 3,200 and 4,000 people to the event.
+The HoTAAP Concert Series now in its sixth year, has featured local and regional traditional music bands.
 That’s something that those involved with Hiawatha strive to do: Bring traditional music into the spotlight.
 “In addition to our Festival Committee that plans our annual Festival, our Events and Concert Committee is an active part of bringing traditional music to our area”, said Susan Divine, executive director of the Hiawatha Music Co-op.
 “The committee meets on a regular basis to brainstorm and bring events to life that expose folks to traditional American Music.
 Such music includes such music genres as bluegrass, old timey, Cajun, Irish, blues, gospel, Appalachian, to name a few”.